A Jubilee Present: Plot

 While walking idly on the roof of their Earl's Court home at midnight with Bunny, Raffles announces they will visit the British Museum to investigate how they can steal its golden trinkets.
-Bunny is reluctant to steal trinkets, until Raffles tells him that there is a gold cup among the trinkets worth several thousand pounds, and then Bunny becomes even more excited than Raffles.
+Bunny is reluctant to steal trinkets until Raffles tells him that there is a gold cup among the trinkets worth several thousand pounds, and then Bunny becomes even more excited than Raffles.

 The next morning, after a visit to Kew Gardens to maintain the appearance that Raffles is an invalid in need of fresh air, Raffles and Bunny visit the Room of Gold in the British Museum.
 Bunny is disappointed by the cup's thinness, while Raffles admires its beauty.
 While Raffles discusses stealing the gold cup, a constable overhears and approaches.
-After suavely assuaging the constable's fears, Raffles observes that the three of them are alone; the room's attendant who is supposed to be present is down the corridor with speaking to attendant.
+After suavely assuaging the constable's fears, Raffles observes that the three of them are alone; the room's attendant, who is supposed to be present, is down the corridor speaking to the attendant.

-To Bunny's surprise, Raffles knocks out the constable with his fists, before the constable can blow his whistle.
-At Raffles's bidding, Bunny ensures that the two attendants did not hear.
-Bunny returns to see Raffles's pockets are empty, yet Raffles walks with Bunny slowly out of the museum.
-They take a roundabout way home using several cabs.
+To Bunny's surprise, Raffles knocks out the constable with his fists before the constable can blow his whistle.
+At Raffles's bidding, Bunny ensures that the two attendants do not hear.
+Bunny returns to see Raffles's pockets empty, yet Raffles walks with Bunny slowly out of the museum.
+They take a roundabout way home, using several cabs.
 At home, Bunny is infuriated that Raffles lied to him about only visiting the museum for the sake of investigating, but Raffles answers that there was no lie, and his intentions only changed because of the rare opportunity of the room's attendant being absent.
 Raffles has hidden the gold cup underneath his top hat.

 Raffles grows infatuated with the cup, and for some time he refuses to part with it.
-Eventually, however, Raffles sends Bunny to buy a large box of Huntley & Palmers biscuits, as part of a new scheme involving the cup.
+Eventually, however, Raffles sends Bunny to buy a large box of Huntley & Palmers biscuits as part of a new scheme involving the cup.
 Raffles packs the gold cup into the box, then disguises himself to pass the porter on his way to dispose of the box.
-After returning, Raffles reveals to Bunny that he has been to the post office, and sent the cup to Queen Victoria as an anonymous present to mark her Diamond Jubilee.
+After returning, Raffles reveals to Bunny that he has been to the post office and sent the cup to Queen Victoria as an anonymous present to mark her Diamond Jubilee.